-The Kingdom of Norway has a rugged landscape of fjords and mountains.
-It forms part of the Scandinavian countries and is located in the far north of Europe.
+The Kingdom of Norway is a country crisscrossed by fjords and rugged by mountains.
+It belongs to the Scandinavian countries and is located in the far north of Europe.
 With a population of 5.1 million, it is relatively sparsely populated.
-Oslo is the capital and also the largest city in the country.
-The royal residence, the Parliament and the Nobel Prize Committee are located there.
+Oslo is the capital and also the largest city of the country with the seat of the King, the Parliament and the Nobel Prize Committee.
 The next largest cities are Bergen and Stavanger.
-Bergen, as an old Hanseatic city, offers visitors a rich culture and stunning natural landscapes.
-Stavanger, which became wealthy through fishing and the oil industry, has been able to preserve its historical ambience.
+Bergen as an old Hanseatic city offers the visitor a rich culture and impressive natural landscapes.
+Stavanger, which has become rich through fishing and oil, has nevertheless been able to preserve its historical ambience.

 Our moving guide has valuable tips for you.
 With the help of our checklist, you can keep track of everything that has been done and everything that still needs to be done.
 Important to know: Special regulations apply to bringing along pets, with some breeds of dogs being excluded from the permit altogether.
 In order to quickly feel at home, it is also advantageous to learn the Norwegian language in good time.
 The means of payment in Norway is the Norwegian Krone.